darkterra/mongo-scheduler/README.md

 Provide the scheduler with some storage and timing info and it will emit events with the corresponding document at the right time

 This module, extend the original `mongo-sheduler` and work with up to date dependencies plus possibilities to remove an event recorded in database.
-You can also use the same event name multiple times, as long as the id and / or after is different, otherwise it will update the document
+You can also use the same event name multiple times, as long as the "id" and / or "after" is different, otherwise it will update the document

 Installation
 ------------